browserengineering/book/book/forms.md

 ```

 Note that I don't recurse into `button` elements, because the `button`
-element draws its own contents.[^but-exercise] `input` elements are
+element draws its own contents.[^but-exercise] Since `input` elements
-self-closing, so they never have children.
+are self-closing, they never have children.

 [^but-exercise]: Though you'll need to do this differently for one of
     the exercises below.